 The business was originally opened in 2001, as Melton’s Too, by Michael and Lucy Hjort.
 The Hjort family has owned and run businesses in York since 1990 when they opened the fine dining restaurant, Melton’s, on Scarcroft Road.
-In 2014, after too many taxi’s got confused and took customers to the wrong restaurant, the business was renamed Walmgate Ale house and Bistro.
+In 2014, the business was renamed Walmgate Ale House.
 The family are passionate about using and promoting local produce.
 Following this passion, Walmgate Ale House is also the HQ for the York Food and Drink Festival of which Michael is Director.
 Michael was keen to go back to the businesses roots and develop a separate identity for the restaurant housed upstairs above the Ale House, which is now known as the Chopping Block!

 The Chopping Block and Walmgate Ale House are housed in a 17th century listed building on Walmgate.